KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 This article describes the KeyboardKit autocomplete engine and how to use it.

-Autocomplete is when a keyboard presents completions and corrections for a word that you are currently typing. iOS keyboards also have something called Predictive Text, which is when the keyboard presents predictive suggestions based on the last typed text.
+In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types.

+KeyboardKit doesn't have a standard autocomplete provider as it has for most other services, since it is a Pro feature.
+You can however create your own and integrate with any autocomplete engines, SDKs or services that you want.

 [KeyboardKit Pro][Pro] specific features are described at the end of this document.

-## Autocomplete provider

-In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types.

-KeyboardKit doesn't have a standard autocomplete provider, as it has for most other services. ``StandardAutocompleteProvider`` is a [KeyboardKit Pro][Pro] feature, which means that you must have a Pro license to use it.

-You can however create your own autocomplete provider that integrates with any external autocomplete engine or service you want.